cawasser/chocolate/README.md

 3. `message.queue` bound to `pb-queue`

+## Compiling the Protocol Buffers

+Before anything else, you need to compile the *.proto files (found [here](resources/proto)) into *.java files for further processing.

+First you need to install the Protocol Buffer compiler `protoc` from []() and make sure it is on your execution path. (run `protoc --version` at the terminal/powershell to check)

+To just compile the protocol buffers into Java,  run:

+    lein protobuf

 ## Running the App

+The lein-protobuf plugin automatically hooks into both `lein compile` and `lein run`

-To start the server for the application, in a terminal/powershell window, run:
+TRo compile everything and start the server for the application, in a terminal/powershell window, run:

     lein run